SarahQasim29/devneuron-fgsm-assessment/README.md

 Frontend runs at:
 http://localhost:3000

-Part 3 — Deployment
+##  Part 3 — Deployment
 Deployment Choice

 AWS Free Tier deployment was not possible due to payment method requirements.
-Therefore, Render Free Tier was used as allowed by the assessment guidelines (with acknowledgment of partial marks).
+Therefore, Render Free Tier was used as allowed by the assessment guidelines.

 Deployed URLs